Los Angeles Almanac Logo

 Los Angeles County, 1889

-Los Angeles County was further reduced in size when its southern portion was split off to form the new Orange County.
+Los Angeles County was further reduced in size when its southern portion split off to establish the new Orange County.

 Map of Los Angeles County, 1898.
 Map by E.T.
 Wright, C.N.
 Perry & Los Angeles Lithographic Co., courtesy of Library of Congress.